-The Metropolitan Topeka Planning Organization (MTPO) at a minimum shall be subject to the following public involvement process for the review and approval of all federally required MTPO documents:
+The MTPO at a minimum shall be subject to the following public involvement process for the review and approval of all federally required MTPO documents:

-1. The Technical Advisory Committee (TAC) shall be given an opportunity to review and comment on the draft and recommend its release for public comment.

-- 2. The draft document shall be made available for public review through the placement of paper copies at the MTPO staff office (Topeka Planning Department Office) and the placement of an electronic copy on the City of Topeka/MTPO website.
+- 1. TAC shall be given an opportunity to review and comment on the draft and recommend its release for public comment. - 2.
+The draft document shall be made available for public review through the placement of paper copies at the MTPO office (Topeka Planning Department Office) and the placement of an electronic copy on the City of Topeka/MTPO website.
 MTPO staff contact information will also be included with the draft document in case there are any further questions.
-Notice of document availability is provided through announcements posted on the website, and sent to public agencies, neighborhood groups, or other organizations that have expressed interest in the document. - 3.
-After public information meetings and other public involvement activities are completed, the MTPO Staff will prepare a hearing draft of the document, addressing any public comments that were received, if any, and present this draft document back to the TAC for their consideration. - 4.
+Notice of document availability is provided through announcements posted on the website, and sent to public agencies, neighborhood groups, or other organizations that have expressed interest in the document. - After public information meetings and other public involvement activities are completed, the MTPO staff will prepare a hearing draft of the document, addressing any public comments that were received, if any, and present this draft document back to the TAC for their consideration. - 4.
 After the TAC considers and approves the post- public comments hearing draft of the document it will then be sent on to the MTPO Policy Board for their review, possible revision, and approval. - 5.
 When final MTPO Policy board action is taken on a required document the MTPO Staff shall send a letter requesting approval of the Board's action (i.e. approval of amendments, new TIPs and UPWPs) to the Kansas Department of Transportation.
 The MTPO Staff shall send those agencies copies of the MTPO approved document.
-In the case of the Metropolitan Transportation Plan, (MTP) once adopted by the MTPO the document becomes the official Metropolitan Transportation Plan for the metropolitan Topeka planning area, and requires no approval from any other agencies.
+In the case of the MTP once adopted by the MTPO the document becomes the official MTP for the metropolitan Topeka planning area, and requires no approval from any other agencies.
 This same document will also be forwarded to the City of Topeka, Shawnee County, KDOT, FHWA and FTA for informational purposes.
-The MTP may then be adopted by the City of Topeka and Shawnee County as the Transportation Elements of the comprehensive Plans for those jurisdictions. - 6.
+The MTP may then be adopted by the City of Topeka and Shawnee County as the Transportation Elements of the comprehensive plans for those jurisdictions. - 6.
 The approved document will then be posted on the City of Topeka/MTPO website for public viewing.